Time management is one of the biggest challenges any professional has to face.

 Some employees are their most productive when they first arrive at the office.
 They wake up fresh and feel ready to tackle the day, until about 2pm when they hit a productivity slump.
 Other people don’t feel productive until later in the day.

 Now you’re working from home, you’ll have more freedom to organise your tasks based on your own energy levels.
 Think about when you’re most likely to feel driven and motivated.
 If it’s okay with your boss, you could even decide to start and finish work at a later time in the day.
 For those moments when you know you’re going to be less productive, set time aside for more monotonous tasks, like responding to email.

 5. Establish smart goals

-You may have used a smart goals worksheet before to plan for business targets.
+You may have used smart goals worksheet before to plan for business targets.
 The same goal-oriented process can also work when you’re at home.
-Set targets at the beginning of each day that are:
+Set targets at the beginning of each day that is:

 - Specific (simple, sensible, significant)